python-trio/trio/docs/source/code-of-conduct.rst

 enforcement team.
 Hopefully that will be addressed as we grow, but for now, any issues should be addressed to `Nathaniel J. Smith
 <https://github.com/njsmith>`__, via `email <mailto:njs@pobox.com>`__
 or any other medium that you feel comfortable with.
+Using words like "Trio code of conduct" in your subject will help make sure your message is noticed quickly.

 .. _coc-further-enforcement: